juliema/aTRAM/MANUAL.md

 max_processes should equal number of threads

-makelibraries.pl max processes is set to 4
+format_sra.pl max processes is set to 4

+concatenate the two reads into one file.